dreamhost/dreamhost.css/docs/components/popovers/index.md

 {% endhighlight %}

   <p>
-    The <code>js-toggle-Popover</code> class must be included on the element that will trigger the Popover.
+    The <code>js-toggle-popover</code> class must be included on the element that will trigger the Popover.
 In this case, it is an anchor tag.
   </p>

 {% highlight html %}
-  <a class="js-toggle-Popover">Click here</a>
+  <a class="js-toggle-popover">Click here</a>
 {% endhighlight %}

 </section>